 We are constantly working on providing you with ways to increase sustainability in the textile, apparel, leather, and footwear industries.
 Following our webinar on-demand on sustainable chemistry and supply chain management, we interviewed our experts Elisa Gavazza, UL CRS Global Lead for Chemical Management, and Peter Cheng, UL CRS Environmental Lead.

 Read the interview below to help you better understand how textile companies can achieve sustainability in their supply chains.
-Contact us to learn more about our wide portfolio of services for the textile industry.
+Contact us to learn more about our wide portfolio of services for the textile and leather industry.

 Q: Can I perform wastewater testing using a different approach than the one in the ZDHC Wastewater Guidance document?